smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: How can I disable the stock apps so that they do not reappear after a reboot of the clock?**

 A. You can turn them off on the device itself.
-Long press the middle button to get into the menu and disable them in the menu-option APPS.
+Long press the middle button to get into the menu and disable them one by one in the menu-option APPS.

 # Updates